Local properties of good moduli spaces: Notation

 \begin{defn} Let $f: \cX \arr \cY$ be a morphism of Artin stacks.
 We define: \begin{enumeratei} \item $f$ is \emph{stabilizer preserving} if the induced $\cX$-morphism $\psi: I_{\cX} \arr I_{\cY} \times_{\cY} \cX$ is an isomorphism. \item For $\xi \in |\cX|$, $f$ is \emph{stabilizer preserving at $\xi$} if for a (equivalently any) geometric point $x: \Spec k \arr \cX$ representing $\xi$, the fiber $\psi_x: \Aut_{\cX(k)}(x) \arr \Aut_{\cY(k)} (f(x))$ is an isomorphism of \emph{group schemes} over $k$. \item $f$ is \emph{pointwise stabilizer preserving} if $f$ is stabilizer preserving at $\xi$ for all $\xi \in |\cX|$. \end{enumeratei} \end{defn}

 \begin{remark} Any morphism of algebraic spaces is stabilizer preserving and any pointwise stabilizer preserving morphism is representable.
-Both properties are stable under composition and base change.
-While a stabilizer preserving morphism is clearly pointwise stabilizer preserving, the converse is not true. \end{remark}
+It is easy to see that both properties are stable under composition and base change.
+While a stabilizer preserving morphism is clearly pointwise stabilizer preserving, the converse is not true as the following example illustrates. \end{remark}